tugrul512bit/TurtleSort/README.md

 - Already-sorted arrays are 2x slow compared to random-initialized arrays.
 Being only 2x slower for 64M suggests that either the constant factor in worst-case O(n^2 x c) is very good or it is not O(n^2) anymore due to said optimizations.

 # Performance
+- Up to 25x faster than std::qsort
-- 16x faster than std::qsort, 8x faster than std::sort for 64M random elements (better when not tracking index)
+- Up to 15x faster than std::sort
+- Runs faster when array elements have duplicates (but std::sort runs even faster)
+- Same speed with sorted array (but std::sort runs faster so theres only 2x speedup against std::sort)

 Test system: RTX4070, Ryzen7900, DDR5-6000 dual-channel RAM.